What is the Data Protection Act (DPA) 2018?

 Identifying which data processing regime applies to the processing you carry out is essential.

-How IT Governance can help you comply with the EU GDPR and DPA 2018
+How IT Governance can help you comply with the UK GDPR and DPA 2018

 IT Governance has been at the forefront of GDPR compliance solutions since before the Regulation came into effect.